 As Australia’s population rapidly ages, legal and ethical issues at the end of life are arising more frequently.
-Research shows the law in this area is complex and often confusing for patients, families and health professionals, and that barriers to accessible information exist.
-Our goal is to support the community to know, and better understand, the law at end of life, enhance patient and family participation in decision-making, and improve end of life experiences.
+Research shows the law in this area is complex and often confusing for individuals, families and health professionals, and that barriers to accessible information exist.
+Our goals are to support the community to know and better understand the law at end of life, enhance individual and family participation in decision-making, and improve end of life experiences.

 The End of Life Law in Australia website seeks to assist people at all stages of life whether they are dealing with an end of life situation personally, or educating themselves about the law in this area.
 It addresses some frequently asked questions such as:

 - Who makes medical treatment decisions for a person who is too unwell to make decisions themselves?

 - Does a doctor have to follow a person's instructions in an Advance Care Directive?

 - Can a dying person or their family refuse or demand medical treatment needed to keep the person alive?